Mehiläinen Sports Hospital involved in FIFPro’s international football research project

 FIFPro, the International Federation of Professional Footballer’s Associations, is initiating a ten-year research project monitoring the health of professional football players.
-Mehiläinen Neo Sports Hospital has been invited to contribute its special expertise in diagnosing sports injuries and to coordinate the Nordic parts of the study.
+Mehiläinen Sports Hospital has been invited to contribute its special expertise in diagnosing sports injuries and to coordinate the Nordic parts of the study.

 The research will follow the state of health of several hundred ex-professional footballers after the end of their careers.